 Located in remote and little touched Fiordland National Park - New Zealand’s largest national park - and nestled just outside the historic timber town of Tuatapere, the three-day, 61km Hump Ridge Track takes walkers on a journey of natural discovery across remote wild landscapes typical of the rugged south-eastern coastal region.

 Sweeping views of Fiordland, the Southern Ocean and Stewart Island, and heritage sites are just some of the gems to be found on the track.

-Unusual sub-alpine flora and fauna, historic viaducts, natural wonders and potential encounters with endangered New Zealand wildlife in the towering prehistoric native forest infuse this pure Middle-earth experience - and then, there’s the tale of how the track came to be.
+Unusual sub-alpine flora and fauna, historic viaducts, natural wonders and potential encounters with endangered New Zealand wildlife in the towering prehistoric native forest infuse this pure wilderness experience - and then, there’s the tale of how the track came to be.

 ‘Viaducts to the Sky’